 If she, my liege, can make me know this clearly,

 This is his last line, spoken to the king, making only potential commitments.
 Sure, we know that Helena is speaking the truth and therefore he should love her dearly, but really, how do you prove — in the 13th century — that a child is his?
 Bertram undergoes no change throughout this play.
 He will continue to run away.
 He will manipulate those around him to justify his actions, and Helena will have to continue to one-up him, which she will do.
-And they play goes on in search of an ending.
+And their play goes on -- in search of an ending.